 Proving fault in a car accident case, even one that involves distracted driving, can be difficult.
 That’s why you need a skilled legal representative during your case, one that will offer practical legal guidance as well as emotional support.

-Here are Martinez, Hart, Thompson & Sanchez, P.C., we genuinely care about our Albuquerque clients.
+Here are Martinez, Hart, Sanchez & Romero, P.C., we genuinely care about our Albuquerque clients.
 We’re your neighbors and we want to see you make a full recovery after an accident.
 We also want to see the responsible party brought to justice, both for your peace of mind and to deter others from making the same mistakes.